rams3sh/c7n-mailer_playground/README.md

 ### 4.2 Testing the mailer template

-Once the policy's sample result data is collected in data folder.
-Now we can start creating / testing the template.
+Once the policy's sample result data is collected in data folder,  you can start creating / testing the template.

-You can access the playground at :-
+One can access the playground at :-

 &nbsp; &nbsp; http://127.0.0.1:5000/template